-A small flock of about eight peeps joined us and meandered the shoreline about six feet away.
+A small flock of about eight peeps joined me and meandered the shoreline about six feet away.

 Western Sandpipers can be picked out by their longer bills and dark legs.
 The ones I usually see look grayer overall with just a bit of rufous.